MoElsherbiny/Development-Environment-Setup-Scripts/ReadME.md

 # Development Environment Setup Scripts

 A comprehensive collection of scripts to automate the setup of development environments across Windows, macOS, and Linux systems.
-These scripts install and configure essential development tools, set up appropriate environment variables, and establish an auto-update system to keep your development environment current.
+These scripts install and configure essential development tools, set up environment variables, and establish an auto-update system to keep your development environment current.

 ## 🚀 Features